abhi-zero/ImgStore/README.md

 ---
 ## License
-This project is open source and available under the [MIT License](LICENSE) (add a LICENSE file if needed).
+This project is open source

 ---